DeskproApps/app-auto-self-assign/docs/index.md

 This application uses a simple rule based system to determine if a ticket should be assigned.
 The rules are written in disjunctive normal form  ( an OR of ANDs, see https://en.wikipedia.org/wiki/Disjunctive_normal_form for more information)

-By default, it comes with only one rule enabled which assigns the ticket to the agent who is viewing it **only** if th ticket is unassigned
+By default, it comes with only one rule enabled which assigns the ticket to the agent who is viewing it **only** if the ticket is unassigned

 ## Changing the ticket assignment rules

-The easiest way to change the rules is by editing the default ruleset from the rulesets file `src/main/javascript/Rulesets`
+The easiest way to change the rules is by editing the default ruleset from the rulesets file: [src/main/javascript/Rulesets](https://github.com/DeskproApps/app-auto-self-assign/blob/master/src/main/javascript/Rulesets.js)

 The initial file looks like this: